visanalexandru/felics/DOC.md

 [TODO]

 In this paper, I will describe a new image format with lossless compression that is very simple yet efficient.
 My plan is to use FELICS [6](Howard & Vitter, 2002) as a method of compressing grayscale images.
-I will then generalize this method to also ompress RGB images and add support for both 8-bit and 16-bit pixel depths.
+I will then generalize this method to also compress RGB images and add support for both 8-bit and 16-bit pixel depths.

 In the end, there should be a specification for the new image format, tools to convert from other image formats to the new format and backward, and a library that allows users to compress/decompress images from their code.